From Renter to Owner: Buying Your First Home

 If you have strong credit, don’t let this timeline deter you from fast tracking your downpayment savings strategy and buying a home sooner!

-5 years It wouldn’t be a bad idea to start saving for your down payment the moment you suspect there’s a new home in your future.
+5 years: It wouldn’t be a bad idea to start saving for your down payment the moment you suspect there’s a new home in your future.
 You’ll get the best financing and rates with a standard 20 percent down payment, so set up a savings plan you can live with and let your money start to accumulate.
+Understanding the costs associated with a mortgage will help too.

-2 years Closing costs typically run about 2-5 percent of the purchase price of your home, over and above your down payment.
+2 years: Closing costs typically run about 2-5 percent of the purchase price of your home, over and above your down payment.
 Fold this into your savings strategy as well.
+It's a good time to consider what type of mortgage might be right for your situation as well.

 From Renter to Owner